sensu/sensu-docs/content/sensu-go/5.20/reference/webconfig.md

 page_size |
 -------------|------
-description  | The default number of items a user can see on each page. required     | true type         | Integer example      | {{< highlight shell >}}"page_size": 50{{< /highlight >}}
+description  | The number of items users will see on each page. required     | false type         | Integer default      | 0 example      | {{< highlight shell >}}"page_size": 50{{< /highlight >}}

 theme |
 -------------|------
-description  | The default theme users will see. required     | true type         | String example      | {{< highlight shell >}}"theme": "classic"{{< /highlight >}}
+description  | The theme users will see. required     | false type         | String example      | {{< highlight shell >}}"theme": "classic"{{< /highlight >}}